axismaps/axis-jekyll/_guide/multivariate_00_univariate_vs_multivariate.md

 ### Making Good Multivariate Maps

-> **USE THE RIGHT TYPES OF DATA:** Some multivariate map types, such as [bivariate choropleth](../bivariate_choropleth), are best with ordinal or numeric data.
-Others, such as [bivariate proportional symbols](../bivariate_proportional), can work with nominal data as one of the attributes.
-[See our longer discussion on level of measurement](../level_of_measurement) for more on the different types of data.
+> **USE THE RIGHT TYPES OF DATA:** Some multivariate map types, such as [bivariate choropleth](../bivariate-choropleth), are best with ordinal or numeric data.
+Others, such as [bivariate proportional symbols](../bivariate-proportional-symbols), can work with nominal data as one of the attributes.
+[See our longer discussion on level of measurement](../level-of-measurement) for more on the different types of data.
 >
 > **MAKE SURE THESE DATA BELONG TOGETHER:** Another critical issue is that your multiple data sets need to be commensurate and logically related.
 To avoid making a spurious correlation (or imply that a nonsense association exists) you should be able to argue your data variables have some relationship to each other. _Income_ and _education_ are very much correlated—both influencing the other in the real world—whereas _education_ and _the price of watermelons_ are probably not connected in any meaningful way and any patterns you see are likely just random chance.
 >
+> Furthermore, the data sets should be collected at the same [scale](../scale-and-generalization/) in order to make meaningful comparisons.
+Combining county-level data with state-level data, for example, is not likely to yield statistically useful results, and may suggest misleading conclusions.

+>
 > **AVOID MAPPING ANCILLARY DATA:** Not all of the attributes in many geodata sets are things you should map—they may be ancillary facts that are used by GIS databases / software.
 For example, things like "FIPS codes" or "ID" are unique identifiers used by software to track each location, but aren't thematic data _per se_.
 Another example is things like AREA (in square miles/km) or LENGTH (in miles/km), which are not necessarily useful by themselves for making thematic maps, but are useful for standardizing your data by calculating rates and ratios.
-[Click here for more about why and how we need to standardize our thematic data.](../standardize)
+[Click here for more about why and how we need to standardize our thematic data.](../standardizing-data)